freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-box-model/part-006.md

 Set the `class` attribute equal to `canvas`.
 For example, `<div class="my-div">`.

+This will act as the canvas for your painting.

 # --hints--

 Your code should have a `div` element.